RARangel/MechaCar_Statistical_Analysis/README.md

 ## Study Design: MechaCar vs Competition

-- short description of a statistical study that can quantify how the MechaCar performs against the competition.
-In your study design, think critically about what metrics would be of interest to a consumer: for a few examples, cost, city or highway fuel efficiency, horse power, maintenance cost, or safety rating.
+- For further study, MechaCar must be measured against the competition.
+Metrics that would be of interest to a consumer include cost, city or highway fuel efficiency, horse power, maintenance cost, or safety rating.
-- What metric or metrics are you going to test?
-- What is the null hypothesis or alternative hypothesis?
-- What statistical test would you use to test the hypothesis?
-And why?
-- What data is needed to run the statistical test?
+- City or highway fuel efficiency, cost and safety ratings would be interesting metrics to test against competing models.
+- T-tests would be the best statictical tests to run.

 ### Resources